Phaeodaria: History

 As a protist group often broken by normal sampling methods and not very abundant in comparison with other organisms in the euphotic zone, Phaeodaria have attracted little attention from plankton researchers.
 The majority of taxonomic and ecological information regarding Phaeodaria, studied by German scientists, ended after World War I, and it has been little updated until today.
 Because of the presence of an organic central capsule and "ray-like pseudopodia", Phaeodaria were historically regarded as Radiolaria, along with Polycystinea and Acantharea.
 The marine Radiolaria were, along with the freshwater Heliozoa, assigned to the phylum Actinopoda due to their elaborate siliceous skeletons surrounding the central capsule with pores from which axopodia emerge.

 Through molecular phylogenetics, Actinopoda was rendered invalid due to being polyphyletic, not a natural group.
 Phaeodaria are now classified as a subclass of the phylum Cercozoa, while the ecologically different "true" Radiolaria belong to the related phylum Retaria, both within the higher Rhizaria supergroup.
 The following cladogram shows the phylogenetic position of all groups of "Actinopoda" (highlighted).

 Phylogeny

-Through phylogenetic analyses it has been discovered that Phaeodarea is a monophyletic clade, but the historical orders and families comprising it aren't.
+Through phylogenetic analyses it has been discovered that Phaeodaria is a monophyletic clade, but the historical orders and families comprising it aren't.
 Instead, the clade consists of 11 subclades defined by morphological and phylogenetic values that do not correspond with the traditional orders and families:

-Despite this, the current taxonomy by Cavalier-Smith maintains the original classification of suborders divided between two new orders: